BogdanM1/PAK-KTM/README.md

 * The C compiler GNU 4.4.7
 * MUMPS 5.0.2.

-<h2 align="center"> Manual and requirements can be viewed [HERE](https://your-link-url.com](https://github.com/BogdanM1/PAK-KTM/blob/master/ManualAndRequirements.pdf).
+<h2 align="justified"> Manual and requirements can be viewed [HERE](https://your-link-url.com](https://github.com/BogdanM1/PAK-KTM/blob/master/ManualAndRequirements.pdf).
 The file contains instructions on how to compile and run the PAKKTM, details about input file and also output files along with visualization instructions.
 </h2>